implicitdef/tv-shows-calendar/NOTES.md

 # Deployment

 It's on heroku.
-Not sure if you have to just push to master, or if you have to use heroku CLI to push manually to heroku.
+It seems you just have to push to master, Heroku should listen to it.

+You can also use the Heroku CLI to manually push, see logs, etc.

 # Usage